molst/annagreta/README.md

-annagreta is an authorization library designed to integrate both easily and non-intrusively with any kind of Clojure program.
+annagreta is a Clojure authorization library.

-## Key features
+## Features

  * integrates well with Clojure programs
  * decomposed and non-intrusive - imposes minimal design on the client
  * token based - usernames and passwords need not be passed around
- * stateless - by default, tokens are sent with each request so that multiple accounts can be accessed from the same browser
- * prepared to be either its own service or just a library used directly by any program
+ * prepared to be used either as a REST service or a library
  * a client helper namespace (annagreta.treq) that minimizes the coding involved in using the REST API
- * can keep member/user info in the authentication database, if desired
+ * has helpers for keeping member/user info in the authentication database, if desired
  * all features that come as a side effect of using Datomic, such as great possibilities to analyze the history of the authentication database
  * as use cases mature and the library is used, HTML widgets such as member lists and sign in / sign out forms are being made available via the REST API